shopsys/shopsys/README.md

 ## Support
 What to do when you are in troubles or need some help?
-The best way is to contact us on our [Slack](http://slack.shopsys-framework.com/).
+The best way is to join our [Slack](https://join.slack.com/t/shopsysframework/shared_invite/zt-11wx9au4g-e5pXei73UJydHRQ7nVApAQ).

 If you are experiencing problems during installation or running Shopsys Framework on Docker, please see our [Docker troubleshooting](https://docs.shopsys.com/en/latest/docker/docker-troubleshooting/).